Arranging Customer Support Services in an E-commerce Store

 Still, if you use the solution that provides email templates ‘out-of-the-box’, you can save your time for composing them just by selecting an appropriate template depending on the situation.

-Besides sending notification emails to customers, you should also consider using the solution that will enable them to reply to tickets right from their mail clients or even create the new ones, this way, obviating them from the need to open their store accounts every time they need to perform recurring ticket-related operations.
+Besides sending notification emails to customers, you should also consider using the solution thanks to which they will be able to reply to tickets right from their mail clients or even create the new ones, this way, obviating them from the need to open their store accounts every time they need to perform recurring ticket-related operations.

 Notice that emails are just one of the ways to communicate with customers while their tickets are processed, and it’s definitely not the most effective one.
 Let’s talk about other communication means that can be utilized when handling customer complaints.